 |(Click any logo to enlarge)|

-The 14th-century flag of the Republic of Georgia is also like a Cantonee but differs in that its four small crosses (bolnur katskhuri) are slightly pattee.
-The English name for bolnur katskhuri is Bolnisi Cross, from a 5th-century frieze at the Georgian Orthodox basilica Bolnisi Sioni (Zion) Cathedral in Bolnisi, Georgia's oldest extant church building.
+The English name for bolnur katskhuri is Bolnisi Cross, from a 5th century frieze at the Georgian Orthodox basilica Bolnisi Sioni (Zion) Cathedral, Georgia's oldest extant church building, in Bolnisi.
 The cross became a national symbol of Georgia and was adopted later by crusaders, which brings the discussion back to the Jerusalem Cross.

 The Jerusalem Cross is often called the Crusader's Cross because it was on the papal banner given to the crusaders by Pope Urban II in the Middle Ages.
 (See also Maltese Cross used by the Hostpitallers.)